Carex baileyi: Description

 Carex baileyi is a perennial grass-like herb which grows in clumps much like bunch-grass.
-The stems grow to 65cm tall and are triangular like all sedge stems.
+The stems grow to 65 cm tall and are triangular like all sedge stems.
 The bases of the stems are reddish in color.
 The inflorescence consists of 1-2 pistilate (female) spikes 10-40mm long x 8-13mm wide, and 1 staminate (male) spike at the tip of the stem 15-30mm long x 1.5-2.5mm wide.
 The male spike is typically upright, whereas the female spikes tend to droop or at least hang horizontal.

 Like most sedges in Carex subgenus Carex, the flowers have a three-branched pistil, and produce an achene with a triangular cross-section.
 The perigynia is 5-7mm long with a long beak comprising about half of the perigynia length.
 The beak of the perigynia has two small teeth at the tip about .5mm long.
 The body of the perigynia is inflated around the achene and has 5-9 nerves.
 The achenes (fruits) are yellow-brown color and 1.5-2mm long x 1mm wide.
 Below each perigynia is a pistilate scale, this scale is accuminate or rough awned at the tip and between 2.9-9.8mm long x .3-.9mm wide.

 Carex baileyi is very closely related to, and may be confused with the more common Carex lurida.
 These two species overlap significantly in their ranges but differ in structure; C. baileyi is more delicate, having smaller leaves and smaller spikes.
-Specifically, C. baileyi has spikes .8-1.5cm thick and leaves 2.4-4mm wide, whereas C. lurida has spikes 1.5-2.2 cm thick and leaves 4-11.5mm wide.
+Specifically, C. baileyi has spikes .8-1.5 cm thick and leaves 2.4-4mm wide, whereas C. lurida has spikes 1.5-2.2 cm thick and leaves 4–11.5mm wide.